AdamVenis/adamvenis.github.io/_posts/2025-06-25-traveling-salesman-problem.md

 ## Idea 4: Cost Reduction
-[use this as motivation for HK LB]
-This is a bit of a tangent.
-If you look at

-Algebraically, TSP entails analyzing a distance matrix and selecting N entries - one from each row and one from each column, such that the sum of selected entries is minimized.
+There's a way to think of TSP as selecting entries directly from a distance matrix without using the definition of a tour.
+TSP can be thought of as the problem of selecting N entries from a distance matrix - one from each row and one from each column, and minimizing the sum of the selected entries.
 Actually, this isn't quite correct.
 This definition allows us to select (1,2)(3,4) from (1,2,3,4) which isn't a tour because it's disconnected.

+[diagram of (12)(34) from the corresponding distance matrix]

-A correct definition of TSP adds the constraint that there are no cycles of length less than N. From the first part of this definition, since any tour must select exactly one entry from each row and column, it means that if we modify the matrix by adding K to every entry in some row or column, the resulting TSP length will be exactly K larger. [show square of input, modified input, output, modified output].
+To fix this formulation, we can add the constraint that there are no cycles of length less than N. From the first part of this definition, since any tour must select exactly one entry from each row and column, it means that if we modify the matrix by adding K to every entry in some row or column, the resulting TSP length will be exactly K larger.

+[show square of input, modified input, output, modified output].

-There's also a geometric interpretation I guess which is drawing a circle of radius K around some point and collapsing that circle to a point.
-Maybe that helps idk.
+There's also a geometric interpretation I guess which is drawing a circle of radius K around some point and saying that twice that circle's radius must be part of any tour.
 It's not obvious that this transformation is useful, but let's look back at what we have.
 Profiling with `python -m cProfile -s cumtime run_experiment.py` we see:

 [profile]